 During the Restricted Period, a stockholder shall not transfer (whether by sale, gift, merger, by operation of law or otherwise), exchange, assign, pledge, hypothecate or otherwise dispose of or encumber (collectively, "Transfer") any shares of Common Stock acquired prior to a Listing to any person or entity unless (i) the Board provides prior written consent and (ii) the Transfer is made in accordance with applicable securities and other laws.
-The "Restricted Period" is 180 days after the date of the Listing for all of the shares of Common Stock held by a stockholder prior to the date of the Listing, 270 days after the date of the Listing for two-thirds of the shares of Common Stock held by a stockholder prior to the date of the Listing for one-third of the shares of Common Stock held by a stockholder prior to the date of the Listing for one-third of the shares of Common Stock held by a stockholder prior to the date of the Listing for one-third of the shares of Common Stock held by a stockholder prior to the date of the Listing for one-third of the shares of Common Stock held by a stockholder prior to the date of the Listing for one-third of the shares of Common Stock held by a stockholder prior to the date of the Listing.
+The "Restricted Period" is 180 days after the date of the Listing for all of the shares of Common Stock held by a stockholder prior to the date of the Listing, 270 days after the date of the Listing for two-thirds of the shares of Common Stock held by a stockholder prior to the date of the Listing for one-third of the shares of Common Stock held by a stockholder prior to the date of the Listing.
 The Board may impose certain conditions in connection with granting its consent to a Transfer.
-Any purported Transfer of any shares of Common Stock effected in violation of this Article XV shall be void ab initio and shall have no force or effect, and the Corporation shall not register or permit registration of (and shall direct its transfer on its books and records.
+Any purported Transfer of any shares of Common Stock effected in violation of this Article XV shall be void ab initio and shall have no force or effect, and the Corporation shall not register or permit registration of (and shall direct its transfer agent, if any, not to register or permit registration of) any such purported Transfer on its books and records.